Steinberg: History

-In 2003 Steinberg was acquired by Pinnacle Systems and shortly after that, by Yamaha in 2004.
-With its new mother company Yamaha, Steinberg expanded design and production of its own hardware, and since 2008 it has created a range of audio and MIDI interface hardware including the UR, MR816, CC and CI series.
+In 2003, Steinberg was acquired by Pinnacle Systems and shortly after that, by Yamaha in 2004.
+With its new mother company Yamaha, Steinberg expanded design and production of its own hardware, and since 2008, it has created a range of audio and MIDI interface hardware including the UR, MR816, CC and CI series.

 In 2012, Steinberg launched its first iOS sequencer, Cubasis, which has seen regular updates since then.
 The Steinberg satellite office in London was also opened in 2012.

 Steinberg has won a number of industry awards including several MIPA awards, and accolades for Cubasis and its CMC controllers amongst others.

 Dorico team acquisition

 In 2012, Steinberg acquired the former development team behind Sibelius, following the closure of Avid's London office in July, to begin development on a new professional scoring software named Dorico.
 It was released on 19 October 2016.

-Product History
+Product history

 Cubase was released in 1989, initially as a MIDI sequencer.
-Digital audio recording followed in 1992 with Cubase Audio, followed by VST support in 1996 which made it possible for third-party software programmers to create and sell virtual instruments for Cubase.
-Steinberg bundled its own VST instruments and effects with Cubase, as well as continuing to develop standalone instruments as well.
-Atari support eventually ended and Cubase became a Mac and Windows DAW (digital audio workstation), with feature parity across both platforms.
+Digital audio recording followed in 1992 with Cubase Audio, followed by VST support in 1996, which made it possible for third-party software programmers to create and sell audio plug-ins, and eventually virtual instruments for Cubase.
+Steinberg bundled its own VST instruments and effects with Cubase, as well as continuing to develop standalone software instruments.
+Atari support eventually ended, and Cubase became a Mac and Windows DAW (digital audio workstation), with feature parity across both platforms.

 The WaveLab audio editing and mastering suite followed in 1995 for Windows, and the VST and ASIO protocols – open technologies that could be used by any manufacturer – were first released in 1997.
 WaveLab would come to the Mac in 2010.

-In 2000 the company released Nuendo, a new DAW clearly targeted at the broadcast and media industries.
+In 2000, the company released Nuendo, a new DAW clearly targeted at the broadcast and media industries.
 2001 saw the release of HALion, a dedicated software sampler.
 A complete rewrite of Cubase in 2002 was necessary due to its legacy code which was no longer maintainable, leading to a name change to Cubase SX, ditching older technology and using the audio engine from Nuendo.
 Since this time, Cubase and Nuendo have shared many core technologies.
 Cubase currently comes in three versions – Elements, Artist and Pro.

 Steinberg was one of the first DAW manufacturers who started using automatic delay compensation for synchronization of different channels of the mixer which may have different latency.

 With the growing popularity of mobile devices, Steinberg develops apps for iOS including Cubasis, a fully featured DAW for iPad with plug-ins, full audio and MIDI recording and editing and many other professional features.
-It also creates standalone apps including the Nanologue synth and LoopMash.
-In 2016 Steinberg released Dorico, a professional music notation and scoring suite.
+It also creates standalone apps, including the Nanologue synth and LoopMash.
+In 2016, Steinberg released Dorico, a professional music notation and scoring suite.